LastPass Review: Quick Expert Summary

 Overall, LastPass’s 2FA options are among the best on the market.
 It supports a huge number of authenticator apps, as well as other options like USB authentication and fingerprint/card reader.
 Even top competitors like Dashlane don’t have such an extensive range of 2FA options.
 And LastPass offers its own Authenticator app which you can use to log into your LastPass vaults and secure other accounts that support two-factor authentication.

 LastPass makes it easy to share passwords and data with other users.
-To share an item, simply click on the sharing button next to each entry.
-A new window will appear, and all you have to do then is enter the email address of the person you want to share the entry with.
+To share an item, simply click on the sharing button next to any entry from your web dashboard or mobile app (you can’t share via the desktop app, unfortunately).
+A new window will appear, and all you have to do is enter the email address of the person you want to share the entry with.
 You can choose whether or not the recipient can view the password.

 You can also share one or more items via the Sharing Center, by clicking on the red ‘+’ button.